jesstoselli/jesstoselli/README.md

 🧶 _ My main developing languages are **Kotlin** and **JavaScript**/**TypeScript**.

-🧾 _ I'm currently learning to work with **Kotlin** in an proper production environment along with its companions such as Java, MVVM, Koin, Dagger, Retrofit 2 and others.
+🧾 _ I'm currently working with **Kotlin** in an proper production environment along with its companions such as Java, MVVM, Koin, Dagger, Retrofit 2 and others.
+I also enjoy very much writting unit and instrumented tests with JUnit, Espresso, and Mockito.

 🌍 I speak Portuguese, as I'm Brazilian, fluent English and Spanish and also have a very good grasp of French and Italian.